gdfortheweb-spring2016/gdfortheweb-spring2016/Submitting.md

   * (and other files)

 Note:
-* Make sure to sync all of your changes to GitHub.
+* Sync all changes to GitHub.
-* Make sure you’re using the `gh-pages` branch, so that your files will appear online via GitHub Pages.
+* Use the `gh-pages` branch so files are published via GitHub Pages.
-* Make sure each folder contains an `index.html` file.
+* Each folder needs an `index.html` file.
-* Make sure your links use relative paths.
+* Use relative paths for links.